-- Various methods to handle and correct for density variations (heterogeneities) in the literature - Most often these heterogeneity corrections rely on onedimensional depth scaling along ray lines from the direct source, employing equivalent/ effective/ radiological depths that replace the geometrical depths in the dose calculations. - In general, the full 3D nature of the process can not be properly modelled. - The result is that all deviations from the ideal slab phantom geometry will cause different errors in the calculated doses.
+- Various methods to handle and correct for density variations (heterogeneities) in the literature - Most often these heterogeneity corrections rely on onedimensional depth scaling along ray lines from the direct source, employing equivalent/ effective/ radiological depths that replace the geometrical depths. - In general, the full 3D nature of the process can not be properly modelled. - The result is that all deviations from the ideal slab phantom geometry will cause different errors in the calculated doses.